OlleLindgren/pyrefact/README.md

 ## Prerequisites

 Pyrefact is tested on CPython 3.8, 3.9, 3.10, 3.11 and 3.12, and on Windows, MacOS and Linux.
-Pyrefact is also tested on Pypy3.10.
+Pyrefact is also tested on PyPy3.10.

+PyPy tests may be removed in the future, see https://github.com/OlleLindgren/pyrefact/issues/25.
+I will add tests for new CPython versions when they enter alpha, and remove tests when they become EOL, along with any special logic in place to support those versions.